-The Porcupine Collective embodies the spirit of the porcupine by harnessing and cultivating natural talent and empowering young people to feel confident in their own unique abilities despite the difficulties they may be enduring.
+The Porcupine Collective embodies the spirit of the porcupine by harnessing and cultivating natural talent and empowering individuals to feel confident in their own unique abilities despite the difficulties they may be enduring.

 At times of uncertainty and vulnerability, we aim to bring clarity and sharp focus, centering on the intrinsic strength within them to 'weather their own storms' and 'stay afloat during turbulent waters' to continue on their own chosen path.

-We believe every young person has the courage and skills to move their own mountains and we aim to champion and guide them all the way.
+We believe everybody person has the courage and skills to move their own mountains and we aim to champion and guide them all the way.

-Our story is inspired by a brave young 14-year old girl, Jess (not her real name), with high functioning Aspergers who simply did not thrive in the traditional education system.
+Our story is inspired by a brave young 16-year old girl, Jess (not her real name), with Autism and severe Dyscalculia who simply did not thrive in the traditional education system.

-Processing difficulties meant that she struggled to cope with exam pressures, even though she was gifted in so many ways.
-Eventually Jess believed she was a failure and gave up trying.
+Her neurocognitive disabilities meant that she struggled to cope with exam pressures and a rigid curriculum.
+Even though she was gifted in so many ways, Jess began to struggle with anxiety, becoming unwell, unhappy and unsupported.

 Which leads us nicely to our own 'why'...